 In addition to being deemed roadworthy, all U.S. used vehicles imported into Kenya must meet the following requirements:

-- The vehicle must be right-hand drive.
+- The vehicle must be a right-hand drive.
 No left-hand drive vehicles are allowed unless granted an exemption.

 Import Duties and Sales Tax for U.S. Vehicles Imported into Benin